-Computing at Lammack is taught in a cross curricular approach.
-This means the subject does not stand alone but is taught through other curriculum areas such as history, literacy, geography etc. There are different strands in Computing such as computer science, presenting information, finding information and communication, these all link perfectly to all the other curriculum subjects.
-At Lammack, we use the Cornerstones Curriculum to help us deliver a cross curricular approach as it supports our belief that children learn better when their interests and fascinations are allowed to flourish.
+Computing at Lammack is taught with a cross curricular approach.
+This means that the subject does not stand alone, but is taught through other curriculum areas such as history, literacy and geography.
+There are different strands in Computing such as computer science, presenting information, finding information and communication, these all link perfectly to all the other curriculum subjects.
 All children have access to computers, laptops, iPads and a range equipment and software that develops their skills at their own level and ability.